 - Contractors delay.

-As the Department receives feedback and possible consultations with all stakeholders, this Charter will be reviewed from time to time to ensure its continued relevance and validity.
+As the Department receives feedback and engage in possible consultations with all stakeholders, this Charter will be reviewed from time to time to ensure its continued relevance and validity.

-The Department is poised to work with its stakeholders towards the growth and development of the Nigerian Telecoms Sector.
+The Department is poised to work with its Stakeholders towards the growth and development of the Nigerian Telecommunications Sector.